sean89503/Invidious_Cast/README.md

 5. Try it out (After a full run) got to https://yourdomain.com/  << This will show you all the xml files now try https://yourdomain.com/opml << this will help you create an opml url for importing into your podcast manager

+## Known Issues
+  - filter peramiter is not working

 ## Contributing
   Fork the repository.